 During our recent visit to Hamilton County, we stayed at the Renaissance Hotel in Carmel.
-The central location of this hotel was ideal as everything was within a few minutes drive.
-Rooms were spacious, clean and modern.
+The central location of this hotel was ideal as everything was within a few minute’s drive.
+The rooms were spacious, clean, and modern.
 We enjoyed many of the amenities the hotel had, but the best was the indoor pool.

 Where To Eat

 There are endless restaurants, eateries, and breweries throughout Hamilton County.
 From having an authentic English tea at Tina’s Tearoom to an Italian inspired brunch at Caffe Boundi, the possibilities are endless.
 Biking along the Monon Trail you will find classics like Bub’s Cafe and Burgers or stop in for a cold one at Sun King Brewery.
 Whatever you do, just save room for dessert at The Cake Bake Shop!

 Read about our last visit to Hamilton County to get a few more great ideas to add to your itinerary.